Subscribe to the Quilt Blocks Digest newsletter for updates, special offers & exclusive content!

 As a beginner, you need to know how to cut fabric for quilting.
-Follow these easy steps to get a straight edge, cut strips and more.
+Follow these easy steps to get a straight edge on fabric to cut strips and more.

 Cutting fabric is fundamental to quilting!
 We need to cut large pieces of fabric straight, square fabric, cut quilt squares, fabric strips and a bunch of other stuff.